Chapter Four.

 "Look, di, you're one of the smartest people I know.
 You're strong, intelligent, and brave."
 Veda replied, moving closer to give her a comforting hug.
 "You'll do just fine, I believe that."

-A faint smile tugged at the corner of Meera's lips as she wrapped an arm around her little sister, holding her close.
-Her other hand reached up to gently pat Veda's head.
+A faint smile tugged at the corner of Meera’s lips, a flicker of light in the storm of her emotions.
+She wrapped an arm around her little sister, pulling her close, and let her other hand rest gently on Veda’s head, patting it softly.

-Veda's confidence in her was heartwarming, and her steady reassurance helped ease some of the tension that had been building up in Meera's chest all evening.
+Veda’s confidence in her was heartwarming, a steady reassurance that helped ease the tension that had been building in Meera’s chest all evening.

-She looked up toward the open window, where the cool night air drifted in, bringing with it the gentle rustle of leaves and the soft, silver glow of the moon hanging high in the night sky.
-Her eyes lingered on that glow, feeling both comforted and apprehensive.
+Meera’s eyes drifted to the open window, where the cool night air drifted in, carrying the gentle rustle of leaves from the old banyan tree outside.
+The silver glow of the moon hung high in the night sky, its light a soft, constant presence that seemed to watch over them.
+Her gaze lingered on that glow, her heart caught between comfort and apprehension.

-Staring at the moon, she allowed herself a moment of calm, letting its quiet presence wash over her.
+Staring at the moon, Meera allowed herself a moment of calm, letting its quiet presence wash over her like a gentle tide.